-If you live in Rochester or the surrounding area in IN, then you have picked the perfect site to find a veterinarian.
-Dr. Dan Quinlan is a licensed veterinarian, treating all types of pets and animals.
-Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.
+If you live in Rochester or the surrounding area in Indiana then you have picked the perfect site to find a veterinarian!
+Dr. Dan Quinlan and his associates are licensed veterinarians who are adept at caring for not only dogs and cats but small mammals as well.
+Your pet's health and well being is very important to us and we will take go to great lengths to give your pet the best possible care.

 Fulton County Veterinary Clinic is a full service animal hospital and will take both emergency cases as well as less urgent medical, surgical, and dental issues.
-Dan Quinlan is experienced in all types of conditions and treatments.
-Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and a very calm environment so your pet can relax in the waiting room and look forward to meeting his or her own Rochester veterinarian.
+Dr. Quinlan and his staff are experienced in all types of conditions and treatments.
+Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and a very calm environment so your pet can relax in the waiting room and look forward to meeting his or her health care team.

 We have a number of resources for you to learn about how to take better care of your pets.
 Browse around and look at our articles and pet videos.
-The best veterinary care for animals is ongoing nutrition and problem prevention.
-If you want to ask a question call 574-223-4980 or email us and we'll promptly get back to you.
-Rochester Veterinarian Clinic is very easy to get to, and you can find directions on our Contact Us page.
-You can also subscribe to our newsletter which is created especially for Rochester pet owners.
+If you want to ask a question call 1-574-223-4980 or email us and we'll promptly get back to you.
+Fulton County Veterinary Clinic is very easy to get to, and you can find directions on our Contact Us page.
+You can also subscribe to our newsletter which is created especially for our pet owners.
 In between your veterinary visits, your pet will benefit from you reading these free informative articles.

 Dr. Dan Quinlan